In this episode, you will learn how stress contributes to heart disease. Resources mentioned in this episode:

 Adaptogens are one of my favorite categories of herbs/foods because they work by filling in the gaps for what the body needs.
 A way to think of an adaptogen is like a really good friend.
 The one that comes over to vent because they have had a terrible day, but when that friend walks in the room and sees you over the moon excited about something that has happened for you, they immediately flip the switch to joy to celebrate with you.
 Some examples of my FAVorite adaptogens include reishi and holy basil.

 These are always a great adjunct therapy, especially on the emotional release front.
 Some of my favorite for the heart are Juniper, Rose,Ylang-Ylang, Lavender, Valor, and Peppermint.
+Not to mention, many also swear by cbd oil products such as bath salts from sites like https://terravitacbd.com/products/sleep-cbd-oil-for-sleep which really help them relax and reduce their heart rate.
+It is all about finding what calms you down personally and forming a routine - essential oils help with this most of the time.
 These also blend really nicely with the Heart Math treatment.
 These essential oils are beneficial to the heart and mind-heart connection on a physical and energetic or emotional level.
 You can diffuse these or apply them to your heart (or other pulse points) and third eye, or simply apply to your toe tips.

 One of my favorite techniques for syncing up the mind and the heart is to place one hand over your heart and one hand over your forehead.
 Breathe in and imagine a cord connecting the two.
 It can look like anything you wish, for some might look like a braided rope, for others, it might look like a data cord, for even others, it could just be wisps of energy.
 Anything you see is perfect.
 Once you image the connection, you feel the breath moving between the two, the mind and the heart, the heart, and the mind, then you can feel the energy, the messages moving between the two.
 Finish the energy work by taking one last breath and allowing the energy to settle in your heart.
 This is where you make decisions from.
 This is where you are.